World Bank announces water security plan for one billion people

 “In many countries, the water sector fails to fully deploy the funds already allocated to it.”

-However, the bank’s initiative “faces a long and difficult road ahead”, he warned.
+However, the bank’s initiative “faces a long and difficult road ahead”, he warned, noting that countries with the greatest water insecurity often have the least capacity to reform.

-The issue of access to safe drinking water, in particular, has been highlighted during the war in the Middle East, with desalination plants in Iran and across the region damaged in bombardments.
+The issue of access to safe drinking water has been highlighted during the war in the Middle East, with desalination plants in Iran and across the region damaged in bombardments.

 Beyond conflicts and immediate drinking water needs, the World Bank said that better water security was needed to grow the global economy.